 Types of accommodation in Switzerland

-Expats will find that property in Switzerland usually is unfurnished.
+Expats will find that property in Switzerland usually comes unfurnished.
 Unfurnished can often mean that the place is without light fittings, curtains or even a sink.
 Expats should budget for the necessary labour if required.
 In some cases, apartments are equipped with a stove and a refrigerator, and sometimes there is a joint washing machine for the whole apartment block in the cellar.

 Expats should note that the inclusion of such amenities does tend to push the price of accommodation up.
 Additional costs also include garbage disposal, street and house cleaning, water and heating.
 Most apartments in Switzerland are equipped with central heating.

-Finding a property in Switzerland
+Finding accommodation in Switzerland

 For those without any support from an employer, resources such as online property portals, local newspapers and real estate agent brochures are good places to start looking for somewhere to rent.
-Budget-conscious expats may want to use the internet to look for house sharing and sub-letting options.
+Budget-conscious expats may want to use the internet to look for house-sharing and sub-letting options.

 Whether expats find a new home directly through an agency or via an advert, they should find out about the rental conditions – there may be extra requirements, like needing a Swiss guarantor.